- Updated at

 For companies with limited resources, it’s more convenient to work with independent specialists.
 This applies to organizations that deal with challenges in recruiting cybersecurity experts which, at this point, is most of them.

-Does an ethical hacking career sound exciting for you?
+Does an ethical hacking career sound exciting to you?
 Are you looking to specialize in a specific area of penetration testing?

 Find out from Razvan which specific skills each area requires: